jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic/exterior.rst

 * One DB15 footpedal connector; see :ref:`dMIB I/O <dmib-io>`
 * Seven HD15 expansion connectors and one HD26 expansion connector;
   see :ref:`dMIB I/O <dmib-io>`
+* One SD card slot for the firmware and user applications (V3 controllers)

 .. figure:: /images/controllers/qla-fpga-v1-PSM-controller-back.jpeg
    :width: 600